 The National Health Service (NHS) is the UK’s state healthcare system providing a wide range of health care services including appointments with a doctor, hospital treatment and dental care.
 You should register with a doctor as soon as possible after your arrival in London.
-The Art Academy would advice that you find a GP near where you end up living.
-You will need your passport and a letter from The Art Academy as proof you are a student.
+The Art Academy would advise that you find a GP near where you are living.
+You will need your passport and a letter from the Art Academy to prove you are a student.

 EEA and Swiss nationals

 The UK’s Department of Health has produced a leaflet on Healthcare Information for students from the European Economic Area who may wish to use the National Health Service (NHS).

 Non-UK European Economic Area (EEA) and Swiss nationals and their families, should obtain a European Health Insurance Card (EHIC) before coming to the UK to ensure access to NHS services is free.